-Watch the short video above.
-It illustrates one of the most common mistakes I see students perform in scenario training.
+The video perfectly illuminates one of the most common mistakes I see in scenario training.
 I see cops on the street doing it every day as well.

-In very stressful incidents, it is common for our bodies to prioritize sensory acuity.
-The body recognizes that it is in danger and tends to “blunt” all senses but the one that is most important to survival at that very moment.
-One of the most common phenomena that people in shootings report is “auditory exclusion“.
-They don’t hear what is being said because the body is concentrating all its resources on the sense of sight.
+In very stressful incidents, it is common for our bodies to prioritize information from sensory inputs.
+The body recognizes danger and tends to “blunt” the input processing from all senses except the one that is most important to immediate survival.
+One of the most common phenomena that people in shootings report is called “auditory exclusion“.
+They don’t hear what is being said because the body is concentrating all its resources on processing inputs from the more important sense of sight.

-I see it over and over again….students and co-workers leave good positions of cover so that they can get a better view of what’s going on.
-Did the officer need to see anything more than what he was seeing?
-Either the suspect was disabled or he was playing dead, waiting for a better shot.
-Seeing more wouldn’t help in either situation.
-Stay put and wait for your backup (or the police if you aren’t a cop).
-There’s no need to see any more!
+I see it over and over again.
+Students and co-workers leave good positions of cover so that they can get a better view of what’s going on.
+Did the officer in the video above need to see anything more than what he was seeing?
+Clearly not.
+Seeing more wouldn’t help in this situation.
+Stay put and wait for your backup (or for the police if you aren’t a cop).
+There’s no need to see any more.

-The best way to prevent this from happening is to run through a mental checklist after any life threatening confrontation.
-After shooting you should be asking the following questions:
+The best way to prevent this from happening is to run through a mental checklist after any life-threatening confrontation.
+During any stressful tactical situation you should be asking the following questions:

-3) Can I get to a better position?
+4) Can I move to a better position?

-That third question is the one that comes into play here.
-You Jiujitsu players will understand…you must constantly work to achieve a better position versus your opponent.
-It’s the same in gunfighting…once the initial problem is solved, seek a better position!
+That fourth question is the one that comes into play here.
+You jujitsu players will understand.
+You constantly work to achieve a better position versus your opponent.
+It’s the same in gunfighting.
+Once the initial problem is solved, seek a better position.

 Just remember this dictum: “Better position, NOT better view.”